Skip to Content

 3911 S. Figueroa St., Los Angeles, CA 90037

-The Santa Monica Symphony is performing their Annual MLK Holiday Concert on Saturday, January 14th from 3:00 pm to 5:00 pm.
-(Doors open at 2:00 pm.)
-Celebrate the life and legacy of Dr. Martin Luther King Jr. with this special annual concert.
-The concert is free, but pre-registration is required due to limited seating.
+The Santa Monica Symphony is performing their Annual MLK Concert on Saturday, January 18th from 3:00 pm to 5:00 pm.
+Celebrate the life and legacy of Dr. Martin Luther King Jr. with this special annual concert which will also include the Inner City Youth Orchestra of Los Angeles.
+Free tickets are available online.
+Note – the ticket doesn’t guarantee late entry.
+Seating is available on a first-come, first-served basis.
+Doors open at 2:00 pm.

 Free Entrance Day – National Park System